ethereum-optimism/specs/specs/protocol/holocene/derivation.md

 - The other rules stay the same, including empty batch generation when the sequencing window elapses.

+Note that these changes to batch validity rules also activate by the L1 inclusion block timestamp of a batch, not with the batch timestamp.
+This is important to guarantee consistent validation rules for the first channel after Holocene activation.

 The `drop` and `past` batch validities cause the following new behavior:

 - If a batch is found to be invalid and is dropped, the remaining span batch it originated from, if